Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Solutions in the model

 Since we use only real data points for extrapolations, the black lines representing infinite level extrapolations jump up or down when the number of used data points changes.
 The first jump happens above $\lS=0.1$ as level 4 solution becomes complex.
 The precision of extrapolations decreases as more and more levels become complex and the extrapolations become completely unreliable above $\lS=0.15$ because the number of real data points becomes too low.

-Most invariants of this solution (with the exception of $E_{3/2,\pm3/2}$) should be independent on $\lS$ and we observe that their extrapolations are approximately constant as long as we have enough real data points, although there is obviously a gradual loss of precision compared to the initial solution.
-The invariants match the predicted values quite well and there are no signs that the solution would go off-shell.
-Therefore we think that it is likely that the solution consistently describes B-brane boundary state for the whole length of the branch, although it is not possible to verify that for $\lS>0.15$ because we have too few real data points.
-This is an important difference compared to the 0-brane solutions above, which clearly become inconsistent long before end of their branches.
+Most invariants of this solution (with the exception of $E_{3/2,\pm3/2}$) should be independent on $\lS$ and we observe that their extrapolations are approximately constant as long as there are enough real data points, although there is obviously a gradual loss of precision compared to the initial solution.
+The invariants match the predicted values quite well and there are no visible signs that the solution would go off-shell.
+Therefore we think that it is likely that the solution consistently describes B-brane boundary state for the whole length of the branch, although it is not possible to verify that for $\lS>0.15$ because there are too few real data points.
+This is an important difference compared to the 0-brane solutions above, which clearly become inconsistent long before their branches end.

 Next, let us focus on the invariant $E_{3/2,3/2}$, which is the only observable that changes nontrivially with $\lS$.
-Marginal deformations of the B-brane boundary state by the current $J^3$ are
+Marginal deformations of the B-brane boundary state associated to the $J^3$ current are

 The invariant $E_{3/2,3/2}$ should therefore behave in a similar way as for Cardy boundary states

 The real and imaginary part of this invariant should be proportional to cosine and sine of $3\pi \lB$.
 They are plotted at the bottom of figure \ref{fig:k=3 B-brane} and they are consistent with the prediction.
 Using an analogue of (\ref{lambda from elw E}), we computed the marginal parameter $\lB$, see figure \ref{fig:k=3 lambda}.
 By comparing $\lB$ of the 0-brane and the B-brane solutions, we found that there is an approximate relation between the parameters